developersetwapres/SWP_simdatuk-api/README.md

 ## API Collection

-For a list of used endpoints, you can download the Postman API collection [here](http://google.com).
+For a list of used endpoints, you can use this api documentation [here](https://simdatuk-api.ekuator.id/docs).

 ## Database Diagram